-Experimental design 2 102
+Experimental design

-2.1 Experimental procedure 103
+2.1 Experimental procedure

-The economic experiment was carried out in the computerized experimental laboratory of 104 Yokohama National University and International University of Japan using Z-tree programs (see 105 Fischbacher, 2007, for further information on Z-tree programs).
-The experiment comprised 12 ses-106 sions each involving eight subjects for a total of 96 subjects.
-Furthermore, each session comprised 107 10 decision-making periods.
-The subjects were volunteer undergraduate and graduate students in 108 various fields other than economics; they participated in only one session and were paid an average 109 of \$30 based on cumulative earnings.
-One session took approximately 1.5 hour, and each session 110 consists of two parts; In the first part, practice rounds were implemented for the subjects to ensure 111 their understanding of the experiments.
+The economic experiment was carried out in the computerized experimental laboratory of Yokohama National University and International University of Japan using Z-tree programs (see Fischbacher, 2007, for further information on Z-tree programs).
+The experiment comprised 12 sessions each involving eight subjects for a total of 96 subjects.
+Furthermore, each session comprised 10 decision-making periods.
+The subjects were volunteer undergraduate and graduate students in various fields other than economics; they participated in only one session and were paid an average of \$30 based on cumulative earnings.
+One session took approximately 1.5 hour, and each session consists of two parts; In the first part, practice rounds were implemented for the subjects to ensure their understanding of the experiments.
 In the second part, actual rounds took place.
-The subjects' 112 earnings were the sum of their earnings from the actual rounds.
-113
+The subjects' earnings were the sum of their earnings from the actual rounds.

 The subjects participated in 10 experimental periods, which were unknown to them.
-At the 114 beginning of each session, eight subjects were asked to read instructions and listen to an oral 115 presentation made by an experimenter.
-For instructions and the oral presentation, we consistently 116 used neutral terminologies in describing the experimental procedures, such as the rules of trading.
-117 For instance, emission permits were referred to as "coupons," and marginal abatement costs were 118 simply "production costs," following the wordings used in Cason and Gangadharan (2006).
-119 the subjects as a fixed supply in the permit market, and the corresponding demand for permits was derived from the avoided abatement costs.
-Given this cost structures, the aggregate supply (total permits supplied) and aggregate demand for pollution (derived from avoided marginal abatement costs) are displayed in figure 2(a) where the equilibrium price ranges between 88 and 91.
-The corresponding aggregate supply and demand for permits are shown in figure 2(b).
-Figure 2(b) also shows that there must be at least 12 trades for social efficiency.
+At the beginning of each session, eight subjects were asked to read instructions and listen to an oral presentation made by an experimenter.
+For instructions and the oral presentation, we consistently used neutral terminologies in describing the experimental procedures, such as the rules of trading.
+For instance, emission permits were referred to as "coupons," and marginal abatement costs were simply "production costs," following the wordings used in Cason and Gangadharan (2006).